CS 1000. Introduction to Microcomputers and Applications. 3 Hours.

 CS 4830.
 Computer Graphics.
 3 Hours.

 Prerequisites: CS 3410 with a grade of “C” or better.
 A survey of graphics systems and graphics programming.
 Topics include output primitives, transformations and viewing, modeling, user interfaces, and interactive methods.
 Both 2-D and 3-D concepts are discussed.

 CS 4835.
 Parallel Programming.
 3 Hours.

 Prerequisite: CS 3335 with a grade of "C" or better.
 Introduction to data parallel architectures, models, and programming environments.
 Students will design, develop, and optimize software for parallel computing resources.

 CS 4900.
 Senior Seminar.
 3 Hours.

-Prerequisites: CS 3101 and 3410, each with a grade of "C" or better, and senior standing.
+Prerequisites: CS 3410, each with a grade of "C" or better, and senior standing.
 A capstone experience intended primarily for computer science majors that involves group development and management of a substantial software project using current technologies and culminating in an oral presentation, product demonstration, and formal report.
 Advanced programming skills are used in this course.

 CS 4950.
 Directed Study in Computer Science.
 1-3 Hours.